Differences between Securities and commercial papers as per Kuwait legislations

 5. Trading markets Negotiable and traded in markets Non-negotiable, with no markets to be traded in.

-6. Term These represent a short, medium and long term investment tools.
+6. Term These represent short, medium, and long-term investment tools.
 Short-term (from one day to 270 days)

 7. Interest bearing Financial securities do not bear interest but are subject to the performance of the securities and the terms of the maturity.
-The debtor and creditor may agree for charging interest for the term on the commercial paper
+The debtor and creditor may agree to charge interest for the term on the commercial paper

 8. Discount at banks Non-discountable at banks Discountable at banks

 9. Use for debt settlement Financial securities are not acceptable as a method for debt settlement because they are vulnerable to price fluctuations.
-Acceptable as a method for debt settlement because of their value stability.
+They are acceptable as a method for debt settlement because of their value stability.

-10. Recoverability The buyer of a financial security does not guarantee the financial solvency of the issuer for recovery of the same value.
-The issuer of a commercial paper guarantees settlement of the amount at maturity otherwise prevented by the issuer bankruptcy.
+10. Recoverability The buyer of financial security does not guarantee the financial solvency of the issuer for recovery of the same value.
+The issuer of a commercial paper guarantees settlement of the amount at maturity otherwise prevented by the issuer’s bankruptcy.

 You can share the article with others through the following communication channels: